lucapette/web/main/content/writing/writing-integration-tests-for-a-go-cli-application.md

 Two things are worth mentioning:

-- [TestMain](https://golang.org/pkg/testing/#hdr-Main) is the recommended way to do setup and teardown of tests
+- [TestMain](https://golang.org/pkg/testing/#hdr-Main) is the recommended way to do setup and teardown of tests.
 - `os.Chdir("..")` is _ugly but practical_ (a bit like Go you may want to say).
   It works but it's neither a general nor a robust solution.